felixblaschke/simple_animations/README.md

 #### Using Animation Mixin

-If your stateful widget uses `AnimationMixin` to manage your instances of `AnimationController` you can call `enableDeveloperMode()` to connect to the clostest `AnimationDeveloperMode` widget.
+If your stateful widget uses `AnimationMixin` to manage your `AnimationController` instances, you can call `enableDeveloperMode()` to connect to the closest `AnimationDeveloperTools` widget.

 **Example**